 Rule #5: Be Original

-It might be quirky, it could be edgy, it might even be glamourous.
+It might be quirky, it could be edgy, it might even be glamorous.
 And it will most likely be unique.
-But so long as it’s stylish – and for Cocktail Revolution photographers it must also “work”- original style looks will always get you noticed.
+But so long as it’s stylish – and it “works”- original style looks will always get you noticed.

 So long as you look different enough to the next fashionista, you’ll look different enough to be photographed.
-If you look too much like the next person, or the person after that, then sadly, you wont be sufficiently noticeable or photoworthy, no matter how “nice” you look.
-So, while there will be something stylish about your look, there will also have to be something that’s rather original about you: your own stamp.
+If you look too much like the next person, or the person after that, then sadly, you wont be spotted in the crowd, no matter how “nice” you look.
+So, not it’s not just about your style, it’s also about your originality: your own stamp.

-So, provided you’ve addressed the top five features about how to get spotted by a street style photographer, we’ll be looking forward to having you grace the pages of Cocktail Revolution.
-Real Soon
+So, now you know how to get spotted by a street style photographer, our guys will be looking forward to snapping you in the street!